tundish/blue_monday_78/bluemonday78/justin_19780116_fired/desparation.rst

 [DRINKER_1]_

     Plenty of empty places around here.
-You wouldn't have to pay anyone if you used one of the factories down the road.
+You won't have to pay anyone if you use one of the factories down the road.

 [DRINKER_2]_